Properties of best approximations with respect to the Ky Fan $p$-$k$ norm, and the strict spectral approximant of a matrix: Introduction

 Let $\mathbb{M}_{m\times n}(\C)$ denote the set of $m\times n$ matrices over $\C$ with a given norm $\|\cdot\|.$ Let $\mathcal{M}$ be a subspace of $\M_{m\times n}(\C).$ Let $A\in \M_{m\times n}(\C).$ A matrix $Y\in\Mc$ is called a best approximation of $A$ with respect to $\|\cdot\|$ if

 When $Y$ is the zero matrix, we have $\|A\|\leq \|A-X\|$ for all $X\in \Mc$.
 In this case, it is said that $A$ is \emph{Birkhoff-James orthogonal} to $\Mc$.
 If $A$ is a Hermitian matrix and $\Mc$ is the real subspace of diagonal matrices, then $A$ is called a \emph{minimial matrix}.
 See \cite{andruchow} for applications of minimal matrices to flag manifolds of lower dimensions.
 More recently, \cite{ying} deals with minimal Hermitian matrices related to certain $C^*$-subalgebras of $\mathbb M_{n \times n}(\mathbb C)$.
 In \cite{PGmatrixsubspace}, some of these problems have been studied in much more detail by considering Birkhoff-James orthogonality to any real or complex subspace (not just $C^*$-subalgebras) of $\mathbb M_{n \times n}(\mathbb C)$.
 In \cite{surveyZ}, an alternate proof was given for complex subspaces of $\M_{m\times n}(\C)$.
 More related results with respect to the various norms can be found in \cite{PriGro_thesis}.
-Let $n_0=\min\{m,n\}.$ Let $\boldsymbol{\sigma}(A)=\big(\sigma_1(A),\ldots,\sigma_{n_0}(A)\big)\in\R^{n_0}$ denote the vector of singular values of $A$ arranged in non-increasing order.
-For $1\leq p<\infty,$ the Schatten $p$-norm or the $c_p$-norm of $A$ is
+Let $n_0:=\min\{m,n\},$ and write $\boldsymbol{\sigma}(A)=\big(\sigma_1(A),\ldots,\sigma_{n_0}(A)\big)\in\R^{n_0}$ for the vector of singular values of $A,$ listed in nonincreasing order.
+For $1\leq p<\infty,$ the Schatten $p$-norm or the $c_p$ norm of $A$ is

 For $p=1,$ it is called the trace norm of $A.$ The spectral norm of $A$ is $\|A\|_\infty=\sigma_1(A).$